 - Most churches these days don’t allow parents to take photos/video during the ceremony, and usually get the children to come up onto the altar afterwards for photos.
 So be respectful of that.

-- Take photos in or outside the church, before or after the ceremony, and be sure to get them developed and into an album so that you can remember the day.
+- Take photos in or outside the church, before or after the ceremony, and be sure to get them printed and into an album so that you can remember the day.
 Make sure to get a few snaps of your child with their friends.

 - There may be a professional photographer there on the day if you wish to get a family shot or you could book a session in a studio for the following week and get everyone back into their outfits from the day.
 This will mean that children will have to try and keep them clean!